kurdin/console-remote/README.md

 - Realtime, effective cross browser development and device independent testing
 - Detached remote logging and debuging with extended console API functionality
 - View JavaScript logs on any mobile device, tablet or phones (iOS, Android, Windows)
-- Easy to read, pretty log output for Objects, Array, JSON, HTML elements, CSS
+- Easy to read, pretty log output for Objects, Array, JSON, HTML elements, and CSS
 - Faster Responsive Design development with Media Query logging and tracking
 - Watch Media Query changes on browser resize event and device orientation change
 - Using [BBcodes] display log information in different styles and colors
 - Better logging output with string and number interpolation using `%s` and `%d`
 - Connector script is light, framework independed, pure JavaScript solution
-- Connector script works in all major browsers (IE6+) can be used to debug desktop and mobile web applications
+- Connector script works in all major browsers (IE6+) and can be used to debug desktop and mobile web applications
 - Works on server in Node.js running on Linux, Mac, Windows
 - Command line interface (CLI) on server allows to send remote logs from OS shell